 For partners subscribed to Enterprise plans.

-This article explains how to configure the SSO integration of Azure and IT Glue.
+This article explains how to configure the SAML SSO integration of Azure AD classic portal and IT Glue.
+These instructions apply to the Azure classic portal.
+Learn how to configure SAML SSO for the new Azure portal in this article.

 - Administrator level access to IT Glue.